Plugin File

 }

-Therefore inside the Sigfox environemnt two tokens will exist, THINGER_TOKEN_SIGFOX_PLUGIN and THINGER_TOKEN_SIGFOX_PLUGIN_CALLBACK.
+Therefore inside the Sigfox environemnt two tokens will exist, THINGER_TOKEN_SIGFOX_PLUGIN

 Deployment description

-Defined by the element task, currently only for Docker deployments, this element describes how Thinger.io will launch and configure the environment.
+, currently only for Docker deployments, this element describes how Thinger.io will launch and configure the environment.
 It contains details about the docker image to use, the environemt variables inside the container, the volumes attached, copy of configuration files...

 The best example in this case is the Grafana Plugin: